thegedge/muzart/README.md

 # Muzart

-Singe-page score editor app built with React + SVG.
+Singe-page score editor app built with:

+- React
+- SVG
+- Web Audio

 Demo URL: https://thegedge.github.io/muzart/

-> :warning: there's currently no note files in this repo, so playback won't produce any audio in the demo.
-I hope to one day to find some free note samples to include, use MIDI, or create a custom synthesizer.
+> :warning: I haven't yet been able to find an MIT-compatible soundfont, so for now you can drag and drop your own
+> soundfont into the app.